 With a 300-year tradition of vineyards, orchards, and livestock, the city of Tucson, located in the Sonoran Desert, Arizona, has the largest agricultural history in the United States.
 Tucson has a distinctive cuisine, developed from a very diverse cultural history and with traditional food preparation techniques passed down through generations.
 Known for its strong culinary sector, the city has innovative food security programs and regulations, with a focus on sustainable production and distribution.

 Tucson has more than two dozen annual food festivals, fairs, and tastings, which showcase the region’s food specialties and traditions.
 An example is the Tucson Meet Yourself event with shows, crafts, and typical foods, attracting more than 100,000 people annually.

 Yangzhou, China (2019)

 Yangzhou is located in the central part of Jiangsu province and is located on the north bank of the Yangtze River, the most important river in China.
-The city was once one of the main economic and cultural centres in the country thanks to the salt trade.
-Currently, Yangzhou is an important centre for the transportation of goods and is quite famous for its jade sculptures.
+The city was once one of the main economic and cultural centers in the country thanks to the salt trade.
+Currently, Yangzhou is an important center for the transportation of goods and is quite famous for its jade sculptures.

 Zahlé, Lebanon (2013)